-On days when the weather closes access to Hurricane ridge, we may visit the Dungeness National Wildlife Refuge where your naturalist guide may bring you onto the sand spit that hooks out into the strait, leading to an old lighthouse.
-In spring and fall thousands of waterfowl and shorebirds descend on the shallow waters protected by the spit!
-You can watch for them while exploring the driftwood strewn beach.
+On days when the weather closes access to Hurricane ridge, we may visit the Dungeness National Wildlife Refuge.
+The Dungeness sand spit hooks out into the strait, leading to an old lighthouse, and in the spring and fall thousands of waterfowl and shorebirds descend on the shallow waters protected by the spit!

-Note: This is a nature and sightseeing tour NOT a hiking tour and given the time it takes to reach the peninsula there will be considerable time in the van/on the ferry.
+Note: This is a nature and sightseeing tour NOT a hiking tour and given the time it takes to reach the Olympic Peninsula there will be considerable time in the van/on the ferry.
 If you’re looking to get your boots dirty we suggest a private, overnight or multi-day trip to fully experience the peninsula’s forests, mountains, and beaches!

 You can also call us toll-free at (866) 203-7603!